 The Audit and Risk Committee also provides the Board with additional assurance regarding the reliability of financial information for inclusion in the financial statements.
 All members of the Audit and Risk Committee are independent non-executive directors.
-The members who served on the Audit and Risk Committee during the 2020 financial year were Michael Sistenich (Chair) and Geoffrey Kempler.
-Opthea considered it appropriate to only have two members on the Audit and Risk Committee (being only the non-executive directors) for the year ended 30 June 2020 given the structure of the Board.
+The members who served on the Audit and Risk Committee during the 2023 financial year were Daniel Spiegelman (Chair), Michael Sistenich (till June 7, 2023), Lawrence Gozlan (till July 1, 2023), Quinton Oswald and Susan Orr (from July 1, 2023).
+Opthea considered it appropriate to only have three members on the Audit and Risk Committee for the year ended June 30, 2023 given the structure of the Board.

 The Audit and Risk Committee is also responsible for nomination of the external auditor and reviewing the adequacy of the scope and quality of the annual statutory audit and half-year statutory review.
-The Audit and Risk Committee Charter can be found on the Company's website (www.opthea.com/corporate-governance/) and contains the procedures for the selection, appointment and rotation of external audit engagement partners.
+The Audit and Risk Committee Charter can be found on the Company's website (https://ir.opthea.com/resources/corporate-governance/) and contains the procedures for the selection, appointment and rotation of external audit engagement partners.